 Winter/Spring classes 2015

 Yoga unifies the body and mind, opening us to our deepest insights, while writing provides a container for this wisdom.
-Practicing yoga and writing together ignites our creative fire and liberates our authentic voice, so we can transcend the inner critic and delve deeper.
-In this retreat, there will be alternating sessions of yoga and writing designed for practitioners of any level.
+Practicing yoga and writing together ignites our creative fire and liberates our authentic voice so we can transcend the inner critic and delve deeper.
+In this retreat there are alternating sessions of writing and yoga.
+Suitable to all levels of experience.

 Children’s Creative Writing Class: 4th/5th grade